chhuang-one/sqxclib/doc/SqColumn.md

 | hidden()         | SQB_HIDDEN        | Don't output this data member to JSON.                       |
 | hiddenNull()     | SQB_HIDDEN_NULL   | Don't output this data member to JSON if it's value is NULL. |

-For example, to make the column "nullable":
+Example 1: to make the column "nullable".

 ```c++
 	/* C++ sample code */